 What does a trade war mean?
 A trade war is an implementation of increased (or sometimes decreased) tariffs or quota restrictions with the goal to damage another country’s trade.
 However, in the case of the Wilson-Gorman Tariff Act of 1894, reduced tariffs were enacted to try to influence other countries to do the same.

-Have trade wars ever worked?
+Have these tactics ever worked?
 According to Senator Ben Sasse, no trade war in history has ever worked.
 From the examples in the above article, we can see that these acts of war on trade have failed at some point.
 Each tariff act that came afterward tried to oppose and/or repair the damage of the previous.

 However, you can be the judge and decide for yourself if any trade war in history has had benefits – whether that be during or after the fact.

-Will there be a trade war?
-Based on trade wars of the past, history often repeats itself.
+Is there and economic showdown on the horizon?
+Based on the past, history often repeats itself.
 However, considering recent news, whether trade wars between China and USA will actually occur is a different question.
 Some are in denial as they say China is already suffering economically and isn’t capable of gaining much.
 Others believe a China-USA trade war is looking likely.

 What would a trade war with China mean?
 As of right now, China is waiting for the U.S. to lead a potential trade war.
 However, a full-blown one does occur, speculations vary.
 But with over 1,300 new China exports on products from medical equipment to televisions, many believe that Americans will be faced with higher market costs and reduced purchasing decisions.
 Some fear that another trade war would result in a recession or even depression.

-How does a trade war get started?
-A trade war begins when one country begins placing trade restrictions and/or increased tariffs on another country.
+How do they start?
+An economic war begins when one country begins placing trade restrictions and/or increased tariffs on another country.
 The opposing country may or may not fire back.
 Regardless, one or both countries may suffer.

 Is trade war inevitable?
-Many believe that trade wars are inevitable as trade has a heavy impact on a country’s revenue and is highly competitive by nature.
+Many believe that conflicts like this are inevitable as trade has a heavy impact on a country’s revenue and is highly competitive by nature.
 Others think wars on trade can be avoided by making an agreement with another nation.
 In the end, there are economic pros and cons to trade wars as well as avoiding one.

-Will trade war lead to war?
-While not all trade wars will start a war, some will and have in the past.
-A real war involving physical combat is not required for a trade war to occur.
+Will an economical war lead to physical war?
+While not all trade wars will start a war, some will and certainly have done in the past.
+A real war involving physical combat that threatens national security is not required for an economic war to occur.

 Will trade war affect Amazon?
-If a trade war between the U.S. and China does hit, it’s believed that Amazon users may eventually be paying higher costs on the platform.
+If an economical battle between the U.S. and China does hit, it’s believed that Amazon users may eventually be paying higher costs on the platform.
 Another belief is that this trade war would increase imports from Vietnam and India as tariffs on Chinese goods increase.

 Did trade wars cause the Great Depression?
 It is said that the trade war of 1930 did not cause the Great Depression.
 However, this trade war did exasperate and lengthen the Great Depression.

-Are trade wars easy to win as Donald Trump suggests?
-Despite Trump’s trade rhetoric about these economical wars being “easy to win,” most trade wars are not easy and for many reasons (However, some trade wars against some nations may be deemed easy.):
+Are they as easy to win as Donald Trump suggests?
+Despite Trump’s trade rhetoric about these economical wars being “easy to win,” the truth is that they’re not easy to win for many different reasons (However, some trade wars against some nations may be deemed easy.):